ArslanAftab/carter-character/README.md

 `$ pip install -r requirements.txt`

 ## Running the application(s)
+Remember that you **will need 2 terminal instances** to run the frontend/backend.

 1. **Start the FastAPI server**
 `$ uvicorn main:app --reload`
 This will start the FastAPI server, usually on http://localhost:8000.